rapid-build/rapid-build/README.md

 # exclude.from.minFile[scripts|styles]              = (array of strings) = file paths: exclude script or style files from automatically being generated in the scripts.min.js or styles.min.css file
 # exclude.from.spaFile[scripts|styles]              = (array of strings) = file paths: exclude script or style files from automatically being generated in the spa.html file
 # exclude.from.dist[client|server]                  = (array of strings) = file paths: exclude client or server files from the dist folder
-# test.browsers                                     = (array of browser names) = phantomjs will run by default, optional browser names are ['chrome', 'firefox', 'ie', 'safari']
+# test.client.browsers                              = (array of browser names) = phantomjs will run by default, optional browser names are ['chrome', 'firefox', 'ie', 'safari']
 # server.node_modules                               = (array of module names) = node_modules you would like to copy to the server dist, example: ['q']
 # httpProxy                                         = (array of objects) = object format: { context: array or string, options: object } for details see: https://www.npmjs.com/package/http-proxy-middleware
 # browser.open                                      = (boolean) defaults to true = open the browser once the build completes, applies to builds: default, dev and prod:server